Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we propose a new direction for the VQA task to learn efficient and elastic models that can fit different platforms adaptively.
-To address this issue, we present a general Doubly Slimmable Transformer (DST) framework that can be seamlessly integrated with any Transformer-based VQA model in theory.
-By integrating the DST framework with two typical Transformer-based VQA approaches, the resulting slimmable models outperform the state-of-the-art methods with similar model sizes or achieve comparable performance with much smaller models on both VQA-v2 and GQA datasets.
+In this paper, we present a new direction for the VQA task: learning efficient and elastic models that can adaptively fit different platforms.
+To this end, we present a general bilaterally slimmable Transformer (BST) framework that can be seamlessly integrated with any Transformer-based VQA model in theory.
+By integrating the BST framework with three typical Transformer-based VQA approaches, the resulting slimmable models outperform state-of-the-art methods with similar model sizes, or achieve comparable performance to that of much smaller models on both VQA-v2 and GQA datasets.
+Moreover, the quantitative experiments on diverse hardware platforms and devices show the practicability and necessity of BST.

-To the best of our knowledge, the proposed DST framework is the {first} attempt to explore efficient and elastic models for VQA.
-We hope this general and effective framework will serve as a solid baseline to inspire future research on efficient multimodal learning.
+To the best of our knowledge, the proposed BST framework is the {first} attempt to explore efficient and elastic models for VQA.
+We hope our general framework can serve as a baseline to inspire future research on efficient multimodal learning.

 \ifCLASSOPTIONcaptionsoff

 \fi